mccoyJosh/ClassInfo/SDEV120/M01/Day1/2_syntax_and_logic.md

 > **_Syntax:_** the rules of a language

+Another way of thinking about it is that it is like the grammar of a language.
 In out recipe example, it's "syntax" is to be formatted as a chronological list in english.